-Yet, despite all these efforts, tuberculosis still remains a len threat to every faminy, as witness the yearly report of the Canadian Tuberculosis Association.
+Yet, despite all these efforts, tuberculosis still remains a

+hidden threat to every family as witness the yearly reof the Canadian Tubercurosis Association.

-the most cheerful news, the CTA, is the new low national death rate of 4.6 per 100,000 population.
-This is a tremendous improvement over the rate for 1943, for example, which was 51.5 per 100,000. •Active tuberculosis disease is 35 times more frequent in former patients than in the general patient.
-This plainly indicates the importance of follow-up of former patients.
+The most cheerful news, says the CTA, is the new low national death rate of 4.6 per 100,000 population.
+This is a tremendous improvement over the rate for 1943, for example, which was 51.5 per 100,000.